GrbavaCigla/ricoComputer/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    compile    Compile asm file to binary file for VM help       Prints this message or the help of the given subcommand(s) run        Run pc file on VM
+    asm     Assemble asm file to binary file for VM help    Prints this message or the help of the given subcommand(s) run     Run pc file on VM
 ```

 ## Error reporting
 Full support for detailed errors is not yet done.
 This is how it looks now:
 ```
+  × Syntax error encountered.
+   ╭─[file.pca:5:1]
+ 4 │
+ 5 │ mv a, 3
+   · ▲
+   · ╰── expected "rts"
+ 6 │
+   ╰────

 Error:   × Syntax error encountered.
-   ╭─[file:8:1]
- 7 │
+   ╭─[file.pca:5:1]
- 8 │ this_instruction_doesnt_exist a
+ 4 │
+ 5 │ mv a, 3
    · ▲
+   · ╰── while parsing Many1
- 9 │ stop (a)
+ 6 │
    ╰────
 ```